 8. Sabine Street Bridge

-This one is my personal favorite.
+This one is my personal favorite of all best places to take pictures in Houston.
 My husband has the great pleasure of walking across this bridge to his office every day, and he often texts me pictures of the ever-evolving beauty.
 My husband took the shot below with his phone, which is stunning.
 There is ample parking in the Buffalo Bayou visitors center lot, and no photographer’s fee or reservation is required.

 Go in the morning or evening for the best light.
 Sabine Street Bridge is easy to access and lovely, with the Houston skyline as a backdrop.
 This landmark spot makes for stunning images during the day, around sunset, and even after the street lights come on.
 The backdrop of skyscrapers is a common choice for city enthusiasts, whether they want something informal or beautiful.